4Subsea/drio-python/docs/basic_usage.rst

 Basic Usage
 ###########

-:py:mod:`datareservoirio` libary provides access to `DataReservoir.io`_, and is a native Python experience.
+The :py:mod:`datareservoirio` library provide access to `DataReservoir.io`_, and is a native Python experience.
 The following features are supported through the Python API:

 * Manage series (time series or sequences):